 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about isotretinoin.
-It tells you what it is, how it works, how it is used to treat skin conditions, and where you can find out more about it.
+It tells you what it is, how it works, how it is used and where you can find out more about it.

 What is isotretinoin and how does it work?

-Isotretinoin is a member of a group of drugs, closely related to vitamin A, called retinoids.
-Isotretinoin is the generic name of a drug marketed by a number of companies, but the original brand name was Roaccutane.
-It works in a variety of ways, targeting several of the factors that cause acne and other skin conditions including the production of sebum (an oily substance produced by the skin) and the production of keratin (outer scales of skin) that block the pores of the hair follicle and cause acne.
+Isotretinoin (brand name Roaccutane) belongs to a group of drugs called retinoids, which are closely related to vitamin A. It works in a variety of ways, targeting different factors that cause acne including the production of sebum (an oily substance produced by the skin) and the production of keratin (outer scales of skin) that block the pores of the hair follicle.

 What skin conditions are treated with isotretinoin?

-Isotretinoin is licensed and commonly used to treat moderate and severe acne, often where there is risk of scarring.
+Isotretinoin is licensed to treat moderate and severe acne, often where there is risk of scarring.
 Your dermatologist may occasionally use isotretinoin to treat other skin conditions such as hidradenitis suppurativa and rosacea.
-In the United Kingdom isotretinoin may only be prescribed if you are under the care of a consultant dermatologist.
+In the United Kingdom, isotretinoin may only be prescribed if you are under the care of a consultant dermatologist.

 Will isotretinoin cure my acne?

 A large proportion of patients (about 9 out of 10) see a significant improvement in their acne with a single course of isotretinoin, although during the first few weeks of treatment the acne may worsen before it starts to improve.

 A small number of patients continue to have milder (although improved) acne following isotretinoin that can be controlled with conventional therapies, such as antibiotics.
-Others may relapse after stopping treatment with isotretinoin, and occasionally, a prolonged or second course of treatment is required.
+Others may relapse after stopping treatment with isotretinoin, and occasionally, a prolonged or further course of treatment is required.